Job prospects Psychologist in Ontario

 - There are a small number of unemployed workers with recent experience in this occupation.

 In Ontario, approximately half of psychologists are employed in the health care sector, mainly in their own offices.
+A smaller percentage is also employed directly in hospitals or offer medical and educational psychology counselling services.
 This occupation has a higher rate of part-time employment than all occupations in Ontario, and a large share of psychologists are self-employed.

 Employment growth in this occupation is largely dependent on the demand for psychological services.
 An increasing awareness of mental health, recent investments in improving access to mental health and addictions treatment and prevention services, and a recent focus on youth mental health are all factors that will drive the demand for these professionals.
 Further, efforts to increase access to mental health services for Indigenous individuals and provide support services to survivors of residential schools and their families should lead to opportunities for psychologists who specialize in this area, and are willing to work in remote and northern communities.
 Finally, the province's aging population will likely support job opportunities in geriatric care due to age-related cognitive declines.